Searching for topological dark matter in LIGO data: Dark Matter Modeling

-For the general analysis we assume the spatial extent of the DW is determined by width which in turn is governed by the mass as explained above.
-We set the coordinate origin in our consideration to the center of our detector.
-For the remainder of this article we name this coordinate system the detector system (DS).
-Hence, the arms align with the $x$- and $y$-axis respectively.
-We define a vector $\mathbf{n}$ as the unit normal vector of the domain wall which characterizes the direction of motion.
+For the general analysis, we assume that the spatial extent of the DW is determined by the thickness $d$, which in turn is governed by the mass as $d\sim 2/m_{\text{dark}}$.
+We set the coordinate origin in our consideration to align with the center of our detector.
+For the remainder of this article, we label this coordinate system the detector system ($DS$).
+Hence, the interferometer arms align with the $x$ and $y$ axis, respectively.
+We define a vector $\mathbf{n}$ as the unit normal vector of the DW, which characterizes the direction of motion.
 Typically, one assumes a velocity around $v\sim 3 \cdot 10^{-3}c$.
-In our analysis we treat the speed as well as all other model-specific parameters as free.
-To determine the shape, duration and frequency of the signal produced by a modified dispersion relation, we can project the normal vector $\mathbf{n}$ onto the detector plane such the direct distance can be inserted into solution \eqref{equ:2}, i.e.
+In our analysis, we treat the speed as well as all other model-specific parameters as free.
+To determine the shape, duration, and frequency of the signal produced by a modified dispersion relation, we can project the normal vector $\mathbf{n}$ onto the detector plane such that the direct distance, i.e.,

-Here, $d_0$ denotes the initial distance of the DW to the detector measured normal to the plane.
-In turn, $\mathbf{n}_{x,y}^\textsc{DP}$ is the projection of the normal vector onto the detector plane which can be easily written in spherical coordinates $\mathbf{n}_{\textsc{DP}}= (\sin \theta \cos \phi, \sin \theta \sin \phi )$.
-See Figure \ref{fig:sketch} for a schematic sketch.
-The angles are given in the DS.
-The vector $\mathbf{x}$ labels a point in space.
-All in all Eq. \eqref{equ:8} labels the distance to the domain wall of an arbitrary point $\mathbf{x}$ at time $t$.
-Eq. \eqref{equ:8} can be directly inserted into \eqref{equ:2}.
-For our consideration we assume an infinite extension of the planar dimensions of the DW.
+can be inserted into the solution \eqref{equ:2}.
+Here, $d_0$ denotes the initial distance between the DW and the detector measured normal to the plane.
+In turn, $\mathbf{n}_{x,y}^\textsc{DP}$ is the projection of the normal vector onto the detector plane, which can be parametrized by two angles such that $\mathbf{n}_{\textsc{DP}}= (\sin \theta \cos \phi, \sin \theta \sin \phi )$ (In Fig. \ref{fig:sketch}, we schematically sketch the complete DM-detector configuration.)- The angles are given in the $DS$.
+The vector $\mathbf{x}$ labels an arbitrary point in space.
+In this setup, Eq. \eqref{equ:8} labels the distance between the DW and an arbitrary point $\mathbf{x}$ at time $t$.
+To obtain a dynamical description of the DW, Eq. \eqref{equ:8} can be directly inserted into \eqref{equ:2}.
+Note that in doing so, we automatically adopt the assumption of infinitely extending planar dimensions of the DW.
+Given that the large spatial dimensions of a topological defect are set by the length scale of causally connected regions in spacetime at the symmetry-breaking phase transition, the latter assumption is well justified.

-Let us now look at the shape of the signal.
-Assume we have a modification of the phase velocity by some function of the dark scalar $\phi_{\text{TDM}}$ and the photon wave vector $\mathbf{k}$, i.e.
+Given the geometrical setup in Fig. \ref{fig:sketch}, consider a modification of the phase velocity in terms of some function of the dark scalar $\phi_{\text{TDM}}$ and a photon wave vector $\mathbf{k}$, i.e.,

-where in the last step we replaced $\mathbf{k}$ with $\omega$.
-The $\mathbf{k}=\omega$ approximation holds in zeroth order in $m_0\ll1$.
-We can integrate both sides of the latter equation to find
+where in the last step we replaced $\mathbf{k}$ with $\omega$ which, again, holds to zeroth order in $m_0\ll1$.
+Integrating both sides of the latter equation, one finds